 This Notice explains the ways in which we may use and disclose medical information about you.
 It describes your rights and certain obligations we have regarding the use and disclosure of your medical information.
 The law requires us to (1) Ensure your medical information is protected; (2) Provide you with this Notice describing our legal duties and privacy practices with respect to medical information about you; (3) Follow the current terms of the Notice in effect.

 Ways We May Use and/or Disclose Your Medical Information

 The following sections describe different ways that we may use and disclose your medical information.
 For each category of uses or disclosures, we will explain what we mean and try to give some examples.
 Not every use or disclosure will be listed.
 All of the ways we are permitted to use and disclose information, however, will fall within one of the following categories.

-5. Benefits and Services.
-We may contact you to tell you about benefits or services that we provide.
+5. Benefits and Services: We may contact you to tell you about the benefits or services that we provide.

-10. Workers’ Compensation.
-We may use or disclose medical information about you for Workers’ Compensation or similar programs as authorized or required by law.
-These programs provide benefits for work-related injuries or illness.
+10. Workers’ Compensation: We may use or disclose medical information about you for Workers’ Compensation or similar programs as authorized or required by law.
+These programs provide benefits for work-related injuries or illnesses.

 Although the medical information we obtain about you is the property of our office, you do have the following rights:

 1. Inspect and Copy: With certain exceptions, you have the right to inspect and/or receive a copy of your medical and billing information.
 To inspect and/or to receive a copy of your information, you must submit your request in writing to our Office Manager at the 180 Medical address.
 If you request a copy of the information, we may charge a fee for these services.
 We may deny your request to inspect and/or to receive a copy in certain limited circumstances.
 If you are denied access to medical information, in most cases, you may have the denial reviewed.
 Another professional chosen by our office will review your request and the denial.
 The person conducting the review will not be the person who denied your request.
 We will comply with the outcome of the review.